-Once the game begins, every player flips over their tiles and begins forming an intersecting word grid.
+Once the game begins, every player flips over their tiles and begins to find words to form an intersecting word grid.
 It’s like Scrabble in that regard, but you don’t calculate scores or use a game board.
 The game is over when all of the tiles in the Bunch are fewer than the number of players and someone manages to use all of their letters to form legal words.
 The first person to do so is named the winner, or “Top Banana.”

 Number of Players: 2 to 8